Scotland

 Anstruther

 I visited Anstruther with my Scottish grandmother, where I spent a cozy moment at an English café, enjoying the cultural differences.
-One shocking fact I faced was that the lady working there didn’t rinse the dishes, so I asked my grandmother if in UK they never rinse the dishes and she replied the only one whom she has seen to do this is her son.
+In this cafe I noticed that the lady working there didn’t rinse the dishes, so to be assured of what I was seeing I asked my grandmother if in UK they never rinse the dishes and she replied the only one whom she has seen to do this is her son.
+Overall, UK was full of surprises and therefore one of the best travelling experiences I have.

 Visiting a country that is truly different from mine and maybe many others, there are some tips and experiences that might be interesting.
 However, it should be considered that these experiences belong to the period between 2015-2017 and policies might have changed by now.